addama/ff_sim/README.md

 ==============

 Drop all of the files into a directory, preferably on a web server, or in an apache/xampp htdocs folder.
 Launch _index.htm_, and open your browser's Developer Console (usually f12).
 Currently, an overview of the Battle is printed to the Console.
 This overview contains the Combatants, their stats, abilities, and a test of what ability they would choose if it were their turn.
 Below that is the current turn order, which is a list of the combatants sorted by their speed, and below that the current combatant's object.

+On the page itself, there is a button that begins the battle.
+Below that are separate areas for the main battle log and each character's output.

 This report is just for debugging purposes, and does not represent the final product.